Last Updated on

 The bold feathered cops of the neighborhood, Blue Jays are serious about defending their territory from hawks and crows and any other bird they see as a threat.
 They come out of the woodwork to eat peanuts in the shell and get very interested in suet when they have young to feed.
 (Also see: Blue Jays.)

 It can be easy to take Mourning Doves for granted as they are such ubiquitous suburban backyard birds.
 But they really are lovely, gentle creatures.
-They hang out, usually in flocks, with the cardinals eating safflower much of the day.
+They hang out, usually in flocks, with the cardinals and eat safflower much of the day.
 They unfortunately are a favorite target of hunting Cooper’s Hawks and so flocks tend to spook very easily.

 When a flock of American Goldfinches is in your yard, you know it.
 They are busy little flashes of yellow.
 In my Maryland yard, they are on the nyjer and/or sunflower heart feeders most of the time.
 But you can also see them looking for seeds in flowers and up in the trees.
 (Also See: American Goldfinches and Goldfinches of Fall and An Oddly Colored Goldfinch.)

 House Finches are common in Maryland and they never seem to leave my yard.
 They might retreat when there is a loud sound or a predator around but they don’t go far.
 They usually come back quickly to the sunflower heart and safflower feeders.
 Always in a flock, they tend to bicker a lot among themselves.

 Our yard, while suburban, has lots of mature trees and dead branches, making it popular with Downy Woodpeckers.
 They can often be seen hopping up trunks and branches looking for bugs.
 The Downys are also regulars at the suet feeders here in Maryland year round.
 In the spring, they bring their young to eat suet too.